 This isn’t a new concept: as far back as 400 B.C., Hippocrates, the “father of medicine” is said to have used it for its healing properties and to fight infections.
 According to the Online Archive of American Folk Medicine, US medical practitioners in the late 18th century treated many ailments, from dropsy to poison ivy and croup and stomach ache, with vinegar.

 Modern research does corroborate some of these health claims.
 For example, the acidity of vinegar gives it antibacterial properties, and that it also acts as a digestive aid (mainly by reducing stomach pH).
 Furthermore, the therapeutic value in the modern world is the research showing that ACV has an anti-glycaemic effect when consumed regularly.

 Postprandial (after eating) effect on blood sugar levels

-Many take ACV diluted in water daily and often just before meals – consequently this is a popular way to consume it as a health tonic.
+Many take ACV diluted in water daily and often just before meals.
+This is indeed a popular way to consume it: as a health tonic.